 Step 3: Create a CNAME Entry

-- Name: Your choice of subdomain.
+Name/Host: Your choice of subdomain.
 This is the same subdomain you entered in Step 2 above.
-Example: flights.yourblog.com.
+I will enter flights here.
+Depending on your service provider (or if you use cPanel), you may have to enter the full subdomain like subdomain.yourblog.com.

 Click Add Record.